 Explain how to install Windows 2016 server, networking hardware, and select a topology for implementation.

-Explain user, group accounts and policies, how they are implemented and administered using Windows 2016 administration tools.
+Explain user, group accounts and policies, how they are implemented and administered using Windows server administration tools.

 Know why, where, and when to use system performance monitor, event viewer and Windows 2016 diagnostics.